cms-tau-pog/TauFW/docs/CMSPODAS23/main.md

 To have successful physics analyses, one need to accurately describe the collected data in the detector to the best of our theoretical understanding.
 As a common way to see how well our description is we plot Data/MC agreement plots.

-You can have a look and use the plotting macro for the DAS [plot_CMSPODAS23](../Plotter/plot_CMSPODAS23.py)
+You can have a look and use the plotting macro for the DAS [plot_CMSPODAS23](../../Plotter/plot_CMSPODAS23.py)

+The plotter already includes several variables, but the ranges are rather odd considering the distrtibutions at hand.
+Try to fix the range to obtain something meaningful and play with the selection to see how the DeepTau scores and other distributions vary:
++ Change the DeepTau ID values
++ Remove or add the lepton veto
++ Remove the cut on the transverse mass

+Selection cuts can be changed within the yml file stored in [setup_mutau_PODAS](../../Plotter/config/setup_mutau_PODAS.yml)

 ## Step 3: Combine